xiaosnowqiang/Matlab-for-PUMA-simulation/README.md

 (1)The GUI can read easily because it has been modified to Chinese.

 (2)Added some button controls to enrich the demonstration.Including record Joint motion and replay, simple visual control and gesture interaction based leap motion controller.

-The more details at the web：https://www.guyuehome.com/5478
+More details on the web：https://www.guyuehome.com/5478

+And you can also visit my blog：https://blog.csdn.net/weixin_39090239